bottlesdevs/documentation/getting-started/installation.md

 {% endtab %}

 {% tab title="MX Linux" %}
-Bottles is maintained by [@SwampRabbit](https://github.com/SwampRabbit) and can currently be installed on MX-21 by using MX Package Installer - MX Test Repo tab.
+This package is maintained by [@SwampRabbit](https://github.com/SwampRabbit) and can currently be installed on MX-21 by using MX Package Installer - MX Test Repo tab.
 Package status thread is [here](https://forum.mxlinux.org/viewtopic.php?t=68038).
 {% endtab %}

 {% tab title="Build from source" %}